There’s only one key behind producing great content, day after day…

 This is the most accurate data, so use this as a primary source and the others as supplementary.

 Some demographics, such as income, are tough to research.
-However, you can take educated guesses about them based on other demographic stats.
+However, based on other demographic stats, you can make educated guesses about them.

-That’s a very good start, but if you want to get even more detailed demographics, you can use some of the tools I compiled here.
+That’s a very good start, but if you want to get even more detailed demographics, you can use some of the tools we compiled here.

 Step #2 – What is your reader thinking?—Psychographics

-Next up are psychographics, which inform you about the values, attitudes, preferences, and thoughts of a group.
+Next up is psychographics, which informs you about a group’s values, attitudes, preferences, and thoughts.
 In this case, it’s your readers.

 Here’s a basic list of questions you’ll eventually need to answer: